m-mizutani/zlog/README.md

 ### Customize Log output format

-zlog has `Emitter` that is interface to output log Log.
+zlog has `Emitter` that is interface to output log event.
 A default emitter is `Writer` that has `Formatter` to format log message, values and error information and `io.Writer` to output formatted log data.

 #### Change io.Writer